-25.(1) The liability referred to in subsection 5(2) is a debt recoverable by the First Nation in a court of competent jurisdiction and may be recovered by any other method authorized in this Law and, unless otherwise provided, the use of one method does not prevent seeking recovery by one or more other methods.
+- 25.(1) The liability referred to in subsection 5(2) is a debt recoverable by the First Nation - (a) in any court of competent jurisdiction, - (b) in a proceeding before the civil resolution tribunal, and - (c) by any other method authorized in this Law, and, unless otherwise provided, the use of one method does not prevent seeking recovery by one or more other methods.

-(2) A copy of the Tax Notice that refers to the taxes payable by a person, certified as a true copy by the tax administrator, is evidence of that person's debt for the taxes.

-(3) Costs incurred by the First Nation in the collection and enforcement of unpaid taxes

-(a) are determined in accordance with Schedule III; and

-(b) are payable by the debtor as unpaid taxes.

-(4) Where the tax administrator has reasonable grounds to believe that a debtor intends to remove his or her personal property from the reserve, or intends to dismantle or remove his or her improvements on the reserve, or take any other actions that may prevent or impede the collection of unpaid taxes owing under this Law, the tax administrator may apply to a court of competent jurisdiction for a remedy, notwithstanding that the time for payment of taxes has not yet expired.

-(5) Before commencing enforcement proceedings under Parts XIII, XIV and XV, the tax administrator must request authorization from Council by resolution.
+- (2) A copy of the Tax Notice that refers to the taxes payable by a person, certified as a true copy by the tax administrator, is evidence of that person's debt for the taxes. - (3) Costs incurred by the First Nation in the collection and enforcement of unpaid taxes - (a) are determined in accordance with Schedule III; and - (b) are payable by the debtor as unpaid taxes. - (4) Where the tax administrator has reasonable grounds to believe that a debtor intends to remove their personal property from the reserve, or intends to dismantle or remove their improvements on the reserve, or take any other actions that may prevent or impede the collection of unpaid taxes owing under this Law, the tax administrator may apply to a court of competent jurisdiction for a remedy, notwithstanding that the time for payment of taxes has not yet expired. - (5) Before commencing enforcement proceedings under Parts XIII, XIV and XV, the tax administrator must request and receive authorization from Council by resolution.